 3. Deep clean and disinfect.
 Think serious spring cleaning and clean every nook and cranny of every room.
 Be sure to disinfect every surface in the house, as well.
 If necessary, have the carpet cleaned and be sure to freshen the bathrooms and put elbow grease into the kitchen to be rid of any grease, dirt, and grime.

 4. Stage the furniture.
 Too often, people arrange furniture to provide the best views of the television.
 But, this typically reduces traffic flow and lessens the visual appeal.
 So, arrange furniture in “floating” blocks, with space between.
 Imitate the typical model home for best results.
-After all, just 1 in 10 people can imagine a room in another way than they see it.
+After all, just 1 in 10 people can imagine a room in another way that they see it.
 Your real estate agent will walk through and provide you with any other helpful suggestions.

 5. Prepare for disclosures as well as inspections.
 The law requires you to make certain disclosures and our team of trusted professionals will assist you with this obligation.
-Additionally, we likewise suggest conducting a pre listing home inspection and/or a pest inspection.
+Additionally, we likewise suggest conducting a pre-listing home inspection and/or a pest inspection.
 This is not only to avoid unpleasant surprises but also, are great selling tools.

 6. Showing your house.
-This is a nerve racking endeavor for the majority of sellers but you don’t have to worry about a thing.
+This is a nerve-racking endeavor for the majority of sellers but you don’t have to worry about a thing.
 We’ll handle the showings for you and make the most out of each one.
 Our experienced agents know how to highlight the best strengths of a property and answer any buyer questions.